happyhorseskull/you-can-datamosh-on-windows/README.md

 https://vimeo.com/87545616

-The mosh works out of the box but I left extensive notes in the program to help you use it and understand what's happening.
+The mosh works out of the box and produces videos ready for social media sites like Twitter but I left extensive notes in the program to help you use it, modify it, and understand what's happening.

 How to run the program after it's downloaded: